sasimpson/servicedemo/README.md

 ### .circleci
 CircleCI is used to deal with CI/CD, is pretty easy to use, and has some nice features.

+### .github/workflows
+GitHub Actions definition, will test and build.

 ### api
 API is the directory that contains all the service endpoint implementations